Reserve Study Software for Reserve Professionals by Reserve Professionals

 Delay Funding

-The delay funding function is also extremely useful in States that have minimum, reserve study standards with respect to percentage funded and/or a timeframe of when components should be included in the reserve study.
-Examples:
+The delay funding function is also extremely useful in States that have minimum, reserve study standards with respect to percentage funded and/or a timeframe of when components are required to be funded for in the reserve study.
+Example:

 Washington - A Washington State reserve study must include components with projected replacement dates within 30 years of projections.
-Inclusion of longer life components (those with a remaining useful life of over 30 years) is recommended for inclusion but there is no a requirement to fund them until they reach 30 years of age.
+Inclusion of longer life components (those with a remaining useful life of over 30 years) is recommended for inclusion but there is no a requirement to fund them until they fall within the 30 years of projections.
 Note, this is a minimum report standard.

 State Reserve Study Requirements - CAI Reserve Study State Standard Link